vdhamer/Photo-Club-Hub/.github/README.md

 Design detail: Search Bar filtering is done in the app's user interface and not by the CoreData database.
 </details>

-### Photographer Keywords
+### Photographer Expertises

-</p>Photographers can be associated with keywords describing what kind of photography they are mainly known for.
+</p>Photographers can be associated with expertises describing what kind of photography they are mainly known for.
 Examples: "Black & White" or "Landscape".
-Because these keywords can serve to Search for photographers with similar interests, the keywords are standardized (e.g. consistently use "Black & White" rather than a mix with "B&W" or "Black and White").
+Because these expertises can serve to Search for photographers with similar interests, the expertises are standardized (e.g. consistently use "Black & White" rather than a mix with "B&W" or "Black and White").
 </p>

-<details><summary>Details on Keyword Standardization (click to expand)</summary></p>
+<details><summary>Details on Expertise Standardization (click to expand)</summary></p>

 Standardization also helps in displaying the texts in multiple languages.
 The translations are defined in a single file named `Level 0`.
 This means that if the Sierra Club associates their member Ansel Adams with "Black & White" they automatically get translations of "Black & White" into certain languages: if the app is thus set to Dutch, the user sees "Zwart-Wit" rather than "Black & White".

-Information on how to define keywords per photographer and how to define standardized keywords can be found in the explanations about adding `Level 2` data and maintaining `Level 0` data respectively.
+Information on how to define expertises per photographer and how to define standardized expertises can be found in the explanations about adding `Level 2` data and maintaining `Level 0` data respectively.
 </details>